Tag Archives: Dystonia

 Dystonia:

 Dystonia and dyskinesia are often confused.
-Dystonia, on the other hand, induces excessive muscle tightening rather than the involuntary movements of dyskinesia.
+Dystonia induces excessive muscle tightening rather than the involuntary movements of dyskinesia.

-It is a complication of the drug.
+Dystonia is a drug complication.
 Low levels of dopamine, which are seen in patients with Parkinson’s disease, induce dystonia.
-The feet, vocal cords, hands, and eyelids are often affected by dystonia.
+Dystonia often affects the feet, vocal cords, hands, and eyelids.
 It often impacts only one side of the body.

 Since levodopa causes dopamine levels to fluctuate, it can cause dystonia.
-Dystonia can occur as dopamine levels fall as the levodopa wears off.
+Dystonia can occur as dopamine levels fall and the levodopa wears off.

 Tardive dyskinesia: